alamehan/nice-list/README.md

 * Better Browsing
   * [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) - Finally, an efficient blocker and content-filtering.
 Easy on CPU and memory.
   * [Adblock for Youtube](https://chrome.google.com/webstore/detail/adblock-for-youtube/cmedhionkhpnakcndndgjdbohmhepckk) - A content filtering and ad blocking which blocks all ads on Youtube.
+  * [Youtube Repeat Button](https://chrome.google.com/webstore/detail/youtube-repeat-button/aihdpnkmhcbjkfonmmfepcjjfaenobip) - This is a simple extension which adds a repeat button for Youtube.
   * [Open link in same tab](https://chrome.google.com/webstore/detail/open-link-in-same-tab-pop/jmphljmgnagblkombahigniilhnbadca) - Forces Chrome to open new tabs instead of pop-up windows/links in the same tab.
   * [Click to Remove Element](https://chrome.google.com/webstore/detail/click-to-remove-element/jcgpghgjhhahcefnfpbncdmhhddedhnk) - Remove annoying elements with a single click.
   * [Hoxx VPN Proxy](https://chrome.google.com/webstore/detail/hoxx-vpn-proxy/nbcojefnccbanplpoffopkoepjmhgdgh) - Service to unblock blocked websites and encrypt your connection.